Build a Homelab server using an old laptop

 HandleLidSwitchDocked=ignore

-Since the laptop itself comes with a battery, when the power is cut off, the laptop’s built-in battery can act as a simple UPS.
+Since the laptop itself has a built-in battery, when the power is cut, the laptop’s internal battery can serve as a simple UPS.

-Note: I believe the greatest value of a UPS is to ensure the system shuts down normally after an abnormal power loss, preventing data loss and hardware abnormalities due to power failure.
+Note: I believe the greatest value of a UPS is to ensure the system shuts down gracefully after an abnormal power loss, preventing data loss and hardware damage due to sudden power-offs.

 Install upower and set actions: